Agnes Marshall Cowan: Life

-Possibly through her father's influence, Agnes returned not to a life of leisure, but to a commission as a Medical Officer in the Queen Mary's Army Auxiliary Corps attached to the Royal Army Medical Corps.
-In this capacity, within weeks of arriving in Britain, she began working at HM Factory, Gretna commonly known as the "Devil's Porridge" factory, where thousands of tons of explosives were created for use on the Western Front.
+Possibly through her father's influence, Cowan returned from China and took up a commission as a Medical Officer in the Queen Mary's Army Auxiliary Corps attached to the Royal Army Medical Corps.
+In this capacity, she worked at HM Factory, Gretna commonly known as the "Devil's Porridge" factory, where thousands of tons of explosives were manufactured for use on the Western Front.
 Here she served as assistant to Dr Thomas Goodall Nasmyth.
-Her duties here included attending victims of the several explosions and attending the side effects of breathing and touching the caustic substances.
-After the armistice in November 1918 the factory was quickly wound down.
+Her duties here included treating victims of explosions and attending the side effects of breathing and touching the caustic substances.
+After the Armistice in November 1918 the factory was quickly decommissioned.

 In 1919 she returned her previous position in Mukden Medical College in Manchuria which remained under the Principalship of Dugald Christie.
-At this point the troubles in Manchuria had calmed a little.
-In 1934 the college became the first outwith Great Britain to have a medical degree recognised in Scotland (due to its strong link with Edinburgh University).
-Agnes certainly formed part of this decision: in 1934 she had made a Member of the Royal College of Obstetricians and Gynaecologists and the college granted her a Professorship in Obstetrics and Gynaecology in 1934.
+In 1934, due to its strong links with the University of Edinburgh, the college became the first outside the UK to have a medical degree recognised in Scotland.
+Cowan certainly formed part of this decision: in 1934 she had made a Member of the Royal College of Obstetricians and Gynaecologists and the college granted her a Professorship in Obstetrics and Gynaecology in 1934.

 However, from September 1931, things had started to go wrong, due to the Japanese invasion of Manchuria, which included the capture of Harbin in February 1932.
 Mukden was further inland and of less military significance.
-However, as the Japanese control spread and with the imminent onset of the Second World War Agnes left Manchuria in the summer 1939, never to return.
-Her health by this stage was also poor.
-Both her parents were by then dead and she had lost her Edinburgh connection.
+However, as the Japanese control spread and with the imminent onset of the Second World War Cowan left Manchuria in the summer 1939, never to return.
+Her health by this stage was poor, her parents were dead and she had lost her Edinburgh connection.

-It is thought Agnes lived her final months with mutual friends in Cambridge, and she died there on 22 August 1940 aged 60.
+It is thought Cowan lived her final months with mutual friends in Cambridge, and she died there on 22 August 1940 aged 60.
 Her body was returned to Edinburgh and she was buried with her family in Grange Cemetery in south Edinburgh.
 The grave lies in the eastmost strip section, facing east, in the south-east portion of the main cemetery.